Eviction Lawyer Hallandale Beach, FL

 Can I remove a tenant myself?

-How long will it take to evict a non-paying tenant?
+How long does it take to evict a non-paying tenant?

 Choose Kelley, Grant & Tanis Law for Your Hallandale Beach Eviction Case

 The importance of choosing the right legal representation in eviction cases cannot be overstated.
-Kelley, Grant & Tanis Law has attorneys experienced in Hallandale Beach property law that you can trust to protect your investments.
+Kelley, Grant & Tanis Law has attorneys part of the Florida Bar Association and are experienced in Hallandale Beach property law that you can trust to protect your investments.
 Our services are customized to defend your property and uphold your rights as a landlord.
-Call us today at 1-877-871-8300 to see how we can help.

-Eviction Laws Hallandale Beach, FL
+Eviction Laws in Hallandale Beach, FL

 - Proper Notice: Landlords must provide tenants with the legally prescribed notice before proceeding with eviction.